 The Health Visitor is available for advice and baby weighing at the local drop in clinics at Hillview Childrens Centre.

 We offer a comprehensive service including oral contraception, contraceptive injections, contraceptive patches, coil fitting and emergency contraceptive advice.
 Coil fittings are performed by Dr Musa at the surgery.

-By appointment with Community Midwife.
-Midwife attends the Hillview Childrens Centre.
+By appointment with Community Midwife at the Hillview Childrens Centre.

 Antenatal and Postnatal Checks - by appointment with GP.

-Cervical Smear Tests - By appointment with the Practice Nurse or Dr Musa.
+Cervical Smear Tests - By appointment with the Practice Nurse.

 Menopausal Clinic - By appointment with Dr Musa